apache/logging-log4cxx/src/site/markdown/performance.md

 just capture values in a buffer and by adding the new [asynchronous output setting] to your configuration file, the values are converted to text in a background thread.
-That combination prevents TRACE level logging being the dominate CPU load and provides the lowest overhead logging in the history of Log4cxx.
+That combination prevents TRACE level logging being the dominate CPU load of your application's thread and provides the lowest overhead logging in the history of Log4cxx.

 While Log4cxx can generate 2,000,000 log messages/second,